Makole: History

 Cultural sights in the village are the parish church of St. Andrew and the late Gothic St. Leonard's Church.
 Jelovec Creek (Jelovški potok) flows through the settlement and then flows into the Dravinja not far away.

-On the 487 m hill above Makole stand the Old Castle of Makole, and on the other side of the Dravinja Valley is Štatenberg Mansion.
+On the 487 m hill above Makole stands the Old Castle of Makole, and on the other side of the Dravinja Valley is Štatenberg Mansion.
 The surrounding natural sights are the ravine and a climbing area known as Šoder graben, the karst Belojača Cave, which is the longest cave in the Haloze area at 550 m, and a karst shaft near Domišak.

 A forma viva is set up along the local road.

 World War II

 In 1941 and 1942, several Liberation Front groups from Makole and its surroundings connected with the Yugoslav Partisans in Maribor and Rogaška Slatina.
 In the summer of 1942, Axis forces discovered collaborators with the liberation movement, arrested them, shot 9 of them, and sent the rest to concentration camps.
-Near Makole, on February 6, 1945, Axis forces destroyed a Partisan courier station and killed 8 couriers.
+In Stari Grad near Makole, on February 6, 1945, Axis forces destroyed a Partisan courier station and killed 8 couriers.